sirlilpanda/kicad-project-template/README.md

 - bom
 - schematic pdf

-This workflow will also run the design rules check on the PCB and schematic to ensure that you upload a working PCB. these reports are uploaded as summaries within the github actions tab.
+This workflow will also run the design rules check on the PCB and schematic to ensure that you upload a working PCB.
+These reports are uploaded as summaries within the github [actions tab](https://github.com/sirlilpanda/kicad-project-template/actions/).
 This template has a simple schematic PCB in it (because DRC fails on an empty PCB).
 Shown below is the example PCB.

 ![example pcb with battery diode and resistor](res/image.png)